-As part of our business strategy, we may make acquisitions of assets of businesses related to, or complementary to, our current operations.
-Any acquisitions will be accompanied by certain risks, including exposure to unknown liabilities of acquired companies, higher than anticipated acquisition costs and expenses, increased investments in management and operational personnel, financial management systems and facilities, the difficulty and expense of integrating operations and personnel of acquired companies, disruption of ongoing business, diversion of management's time and attention and possible dilution to shareholders.
-We may not be able to successfully address these risks and other problems associated with acquisitions, which could adversely affect business.
+As part of our business strategy, we may enter into co-management relationships with respect to the investment management of certain funds and/or make acquisitions of assets of businesses related to, or complementary to, our current operations.
+Any such co-management relationships and/or acquisitions will be accompanied by certain risks, including exposure to unknown or unforeseen liabilities of co-managers or acquired companies, higher than anticipated acquisition costs and expenses, increased investments in management and operational personnel, financial management systems and facilities, the difficulty and expense of efficiently co-managing with others or integrating operations and personnel of acquired companies, disruption of ongoing business, diversion of management's time and attention and possible dilution to shareholders.
+We may not be able to successfully address these additional administrative burdens, risks and other problems associated with co-managing assets, acquisitions, which could adversely affect business.